 WHY NOT CONSIDER COUNTRIES OTHER THAN UKRAINE AND THE REPUBLIC OF GEORGIA FOR SURROGACY?

 Surrogacy abroad is not new.
 In the past, countries such as Thailand and India were a hotbed for couples around the globe to find affordable options.
 Although neither of these countries is still open to foreigners, we never fully embraced the idea of recommending those programs for a variety of reasons.
 We understood the desperation intended parents often felt and the risks they were willing to take to make their dreams of having a family come true.
-As industry veterans, we are always considering ways to assist intended parents and in finding the affordable and ethical options, but until recently we have rejected other countries’ programs as options mostly due to the lack of government regulation, quality of care and overall instability.
+As industry veterans, we are always considering ways to assist intended parents and in finding affordable and ethical options, but until recently we have rejected other countries’ programs as options mostly due to the lack of government regulation, quality of care, and overall instability.
 In fact, we often heard horror stories from intended parents that confirmed our initial instincts.

 UKRAINE AND GEORGIA PROGRAMS MET OUR STANDARDS OF CARE

 Although surrogacy in countries other than the U.S. has been around for a while, it wasn’t until about 2014 that we began hearing stories about how surrogacy was flourishing in Ukraine.
 More and more we started hearing about how our friends and colleagues in Europe and Israel were going there to provide affordable surrogacy options for clients who simply couldn’t afford to go the surrogacy route otherwise.